magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 meditation.
 If you walk slowly and the mind becomes dull, then walk fast.
 Learn to find the right pace for yourself.

-: Are and the same?
+*Q*: Are *vitakka* and *vicāra* the same?

-: You’re sitting and suddenly the thought of someone pops into your head – that’s , the initial thought.
-Then you take that idea of the person and start thinking about them in detail. picks up the idea, investigates it.
+*A*: You’re sitting and suddenly the thought of someone pops into your head – that’s *vitakka*, the initial thought.
+Then you take that idea of the person and start thinking about them in detail. *Vitakka* picks up the idea, *vicāra* investigates it.
 For example, we pick up the idea of death and then we start considering it: ‘I will die, others will die, every living being will die; when they die where will they go?’
 Then stop!
 Stop and bring it back again.
 When it gets running like that, stop it again; and then go back to mindfulness of the breath.
 Sometimes the discursive thought will wander off and not come back, so you have to stop it.
 Keep at it until the mind is bright and clear.

-If you practise with an object that you are suited to, you may experience the hairs of your body standing on end, tears pouring from your eyes, a state of extreme delight, many different things occur as rapture comes.
+If you practise *vicāra* with an object that you are suited to, you may experience the hairs of your body standing on end, tears pouring from your eyes, a state of extreme delight, many different things occur as rapture comes.

-: Can this happen with any kind of thinking, or is it only in a state of tranquillity that it happens?
+*Q*: Can this happen with any kind of thinking, or is it only in a state of tranquillity that it happens?

-: It’s when the mind is tranquil.
+*A*: It’s when the mind is tranquil.
 It’s not ordinary mental proliferation.
 You sit with a calm mind and then the initial thought comes.
 For example, I think of my brother who just passed away.
 Or I might think of some other relatives.
 This is when the mind is tranquil –